lusis/exabgp_exporter/README.md

 [![CircleCI](https://circleci.com/gh/lusis/exabgp_exporter.svg?style=svg)](https://circleci.com/gh/lusis/exabgp_exporter)

 This is a prometheus exporter for exabgp.
-It currently works with the following exabgp versions:
+It currently works with the following exabgp versions (tested as part of CI):

+- 4.0.4
+- 4.0.5
+- 4.0.6
 - 4.0.8
+- 4.0.9
 - 4.0.10

-as those had some critical fixes for json encoding.
+installed from pypi under python3.

+Additionally, we test can test exabgp master git but it is not run in CI

 ## Usage